charlie-tango/mmd-case-23/README.md

 to sell, so we can find relevant buyers.
 Ideally we want the full address, but for this task you can decide to just get the `zip` code.

+- See `./src/pages/api/find-buyers.js` for a simple example.

+Relevant entries to filter potential buyers

 | Field        | Type     | Description                                                                        |
 | ------------ | -------- | ---------------------------------------------------------------------------------- |
 | `price`      | `number` | The price the person is willing to pay for the property                            |